cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     * Output shares are in one-to-one correspondence with the input shares.
     * Just as each Aggregator receives one input share of each input, at the end of the validation process, each aggregator holds one output share.
-    * In most VDAFs, Aggregators will need to exchange information among themselves as part of the validation process.
+    * In VDAFs, Aggregators will need to exchange information among themselves as part of the validation process.
 * Each Aggregator combines the output shares across inputs in the batch to compute the "aggregate share" for that batch, i.e., its share of the desired aggregate result.